 - Nothing in this Protocol limits the parties from agreeing, with the consent of the court, to use an e-bundle service from a commercial provider.

-- For guidance on how to prepare and amend such a bundle see this YouTube video.
+- For guidance on how to prepare and amend such a bundle see this YouTube video (external link, opens in a new tab).

 The Hon Mr Justice Mostyn